kirbysayshi/fnhelp/README.md

   // Long dog is long.
   var isLong = true;

-  // At the end are where the tail should be but isn't.
+  // At the end is where the tail should be but isn't.
 }
 ```